 Smoking is a known risk factor for many cancers and other health disorders.
 It can also increase the risk of complications from medical procedures and slow tissue healing.

-When you quit smoking , the body immediately begins to repair itself.
-Quitting will help boost your immune system to help fight the cancer and improve recovery from treatment.
+When you quit smoking, the body immediately begins to repair itself.
+Quitting will help boost your immune system to help fight leukemia and improve recovery from treatment.

 Reduce Your Risk of Infection

-Cancer and its treatments suppress the body's immune system.
-This can increase the risk of infection, or increase the severity of common infections, like a cold or the flu .
-To decrease the risk of infection while going through cancer treatment:
+Leukemia and its treatments reduce the body's ability to respond to infections.
+This can increase the risk of infection, or increase the severity of common infections, like a cold or the flu.
+To decrease the risk of infection while going through leukemia treatment:

 - Wash hands thoroughly and often.
 Hand washing is the most effective method of decreasing the chance of catching colds and flu.
 Carry hand sanitizer for times when washing is not convenient.

 - Try to avoid crowds, especially during cold and flu season.

 - Avoid touching eyes, mouth, and nose to after coming in contact with surfaces or objects.

 - Clean and disinfect surfaces and objects often.